n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.memorypostgreschat.md

 ## Node parameters

 * **Session Key**: the key to use to store the memory in the workflow data.
 * **Table Name**: the name of the table to store the chat history in.
-If the table does not exist, it will be created.
+The system will create the table if doesn't exist.

 ## Related resources